Welding Pipe

 Hydrogen HAZards: A Closer Look at Cold Cracking

-Unlike hot cracking, cold weld cracking occurs at temperatures well below 600 degrees Fahrenheit (316 degrees Celsius) and does not appear until hours, even days, after the weld cools.
-Also, most cold cracking begins in the base metal instead of the weldment itself and passes transversely into the weld as it progresses.
+Cold cracking occurs below 600°F and may not appear until hours or days after the weld cools.
+It often starts in the base metal and spreads transversely into the weld.
 Cold cracking is often referred to as hydrogen-induced and/or heat-affected zone (HAZ) cracking.

 Broadly speaking, cold cracking occurs in the HAZ as the result of residual stresses from the base material restraining the weld, along with the presence of diffusible hydrogen.
 Cold cracking is particularly prevalent in thick materials, as they tend to create areas of high restraint and can serve as a heat sink that leads to fast cooling rates.
 Such rapid cooling cause the microstructure in the HAZ to form a new crystalline microstructure called martensite.
 While very hard, martensite is also very brittle and lacks ductility.
 Martensite provides a location for diffusible hydrogen to coalesce, which in turn creates residual stresses that build in the HAZ.
 Once these residual stresses reach a critical level, cold cracking occurs.